dotnet/csharpstandard/standard/interfaces.md

 An *interface_declaration* consists of an optional set of *attributes* ([§22](attributes.md#22-attributes)), followed by an optional set of *interface_modifier*s ([§18.2.2](interfaces.md#1822-interface-modifiers)), followed by an optional partial modifier ([§15.2.7](classes.md#1527-partial-declarations)), followed by the keyword `interface` and an *identifier* that names the interface, followed by an optional *variant_type_parameter_list* specification ([§18.2.3](interfaces.md#1823-variant-type-parameter-lists)), followed by an optional *interface_base* specification ([§18.2.4](interfaces.md#1824-base-interfaces)), followed by an optional *type_parameter_constraints_clause*s specification ([§15.2.5](classes.md#1525-type-parameter-constraints)), followed by an *interface_body* ([§18.3](interfaces.md#183-interface-body)), optionally followed by a semicolon.

-An interface declaration shall not supply a *type_parameter_constraints_clause*s unless it also supplies a *type_parameter_list*.
+An interface declaration shall not supply a *type_parameter_constraints_clause*s unless it also supplies a *variant_type_parameter_list*.

-An interface declaration that supplies a *type_parameter_list* is a generic interface declaration.
+An interface declaration that supplies a *variant_type_parameter_list* is a generic interface declaration.
 Additionally, any interface nested inside a generic class declaration or a generic struct declaration is itself a generic interface declaration, since type arguments for the containing type shall be supplied to create a constructed type ([§8.4](types.md#84-constructed-types)).

 ### 18.2.2 Interface modifiers